gao-hongnan/omniverse/omniverse/operations/machine_learning_lifecycle/03_dataops_pipeline.md

 -   Quickly detects and alerts to any changes in the data distribution, which could impact model performance or other downstream applications.

-#### Feedback Loop
+##### Feedback Loop

-**Feedback loop** refers to insights from monitoring and any errors encountered in production are fed back into the development process, leading to new iterations of development, testing, and deployment.
+This refers to insights from monitoring and any errors encountered in production are fed back into the development process, leading to new iterations of development, testing, and deployment.

 ### Summary